Table of Contents

 This page contains all relevant information related to the University Library's current operations and responses to the COVID-19 outbreak, including updates to operations, access to physical collections, access to remote services, information about laptops available for checkout, extended loan periods, and other helpful information.

 In accordance with state-wide and local responses to COVID-19, the Library will remain closed to the public until further notice.

 Future changes to operations will be announced on the Library's homepage and on the Library Hours page and communicated out through campus channels.

-Updated as of April 7, 2020.
+Updated as of May 10, 2021.

 For the latest campus-wide information and announcements, visit the university Coronavirus (COVID-19) Information and Updates.